genaicodedamian/10x-cards/.ai/db-plan.md

 -- Policy: Users can SELECT their own sets
 CREATE POLICY "Allow users to select their own flashcard sets" ON public.flashcard_sets FOR SELECT
+TO authenticated
 USING (auth.uid() = user_id);

 -- Policy: Users can INSERT sets for themselves
 CREATE POLICY "Allow users to insert their own flashcard sets" ON public.flashcard_sets FOR INSERT
+TO authenticated
 WITH CHECK (auth.uid() = user_id);

 -- Policy: Users can UPDATE their own sets
 CREATE POLICY "Allow users to update their own flashcard sets" ON public.flashcard_sets FOR UPDATE
+TO authenticated
 USING (auth.uid() = user_id)
 WITH CHECK (auth.uid() = user_id);

 -- Policy: Users can DELETE their own sets
 CREATE POLICY "Allow users to delete their own flashcard sets" ON public.flashcard_sets FOR DELETE
+TO authenticated
 USING (auth.uid() = user_id);
 ```